Marikoikoiko/algo-study-group/README.md

 # algo-study-group

-tryign to figure it all out
+trying to figure it all out